jpskycak/wedding/docs/source/index.rst

 |

+**When is the wedding?** TBD.
-Why is this site on *ReadTheDocs*?
-So that it's easy to read and navigate.

-:sup:`("Functional and well-documented" is kind of our aesthetic.
-We even have a Slack org with just the two of us.)`
+**Why is this site on *ReadTheDocs*?** So that it's easy to read and navigate.
+"Functional and well-documented" is kind of our aesthetic.
+We even have a Slack org with just the two of us.

-To keep the URL reasonably short, we used the portmanteau ``sanjustin = sanjana + justin``.
+**What is this URL?** To keep the URL reasonably short, we used the portmanteau ``sanjustin = sanjana + justin``.
 Conveniently, *Sanju* is a diminutive of Sanjana.

-.. (/lu'make/) is a Python library for cooks and food lovers
-.. that creates recipes mixing random ingredients.
-..
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_
-.. and offers a *simple* and *intuitive* API.

-..
-Check out the :doc:`usage` section for further information, including
-.. how to :ref:`installation` the project.

 .. note::

-   This site is just a template for now.
-We'll add more information later.
+   This site is under construction.

 Contents
 --------